Odds drop for system southeast of Bermuda to become tropical storm

 A non-tropical system located southeast of Bermuda still has the potential to become a subtropical or tropical storm before week’s end, but odds have dropped significantly in the last few days.

-The area of low pressure “appeared to be developing” along a front in the central Atlantic early Thursday, according to the National Hurricane Center.
+The area of low pressure was beginning to develop early Thursday along a front in the central Atlantic, according to the National Hurricane Center.
 It is forecast to turn northeast over the weekend.
 If it were to become a tropical storm, it would be Vince.

 Non-tropical systems, such as the Atlantic low, and the storm that dumped up to 12 inches of rain on areas of South Florida last week, gain their energy from cold and warm air interacting, while tropical systems gain their energy from warm ocean waters.